Colophon

 The build is deliberately plain: Astro and hand-written CSS, no framework, no utility classes, nothing that couldn't be read and understood later.
 Two typefaces, Fraunces and Inter Tight, both self-hosted — nothing loads from anyone else's server.
 The name at the top isn't live text but Fraunces' own letters, set, kerned and saved as drawn shapes.
 The site runs on Vercel, with its domain at Cloudflare and its mail at Proton.

-The site was built with the Kultmeister Website Operating System, a method I developed for restrained, typography-led sites and one of the six projects listed here.
+The site was built with the Kultmeister Website Operating System, a method I developed for restrained, typography-led sites and one of the projects listed here.
 This is the first time I've used it on my own page, which seemed the right place to start.

 Not in this edition